jonalport/progress-bars/README.md

 This was only tested in recent versions of modern browsers.

 ### A purpose
-The app is kinda useless at the moment, it would be good to have the progress bars measuring/controlling something meaningful.
-It would also be interesting to play with some CSS animations on the striped background.
+The app is kinda useless at the moment, it would be good to have the progress bars measuring/controlling something meaningful or useful.